 If you have ever got that not-so-fresh feeling, you are not alone.
-Bad breath, also called as Halitosis, is a very common condition that can be due to number of reasons.
+Bad breath, also called Halitosis, is a very common condition that can be due to a number of reasons.

-Common causes- Bad breath results from poor oral health in most of the cases.
-But, it might be a sign of an underlying medical condition in some cases
+Bad breath results from poor oral health in most cases.
+But, it might be a sign of an underlying medical condition in some cases.

-1) Poor Oral Hygiene- Reason for maximum cases of bad breath.
-When one eats, bacteria feed on the food left in the mouth leaving a layer called as 'Plaque'.
-If we don't brush and floss daily, this plaque can irritate our gums and form deep pockets, which can further harbour food, leading to bad breath.
-If tongue is not cleaned, it can also cause bad breath.
+1) Poor oral hygiene- This is the reason for the maximum cases of bad breath.
+When one eats, bacteria feed on the food left in the mouth leaving a layer called 'plaque'.
+If we don't brush and floss daily, this plaque can irritate our gums and form deep pockets, which can further harbor food, leading to bad breath.
+If the tongue is not cleaned, it can also cause bad breath.
 If one wears dentures, they can also lead to bad breath, if not cleaned properly.

-2) Type of food- Certain food items with strong odours like onion, garlic, spices can also lead to bad breath.
+2) Type of food- Certain food items with strong odors like onion, garlic, and spices.

-3) Dry Mouth- Known as Xerostomia.
-Saliva helps in cleansing of mouth, by washing out all the food remnants.
+3) Dry mouth- Saliva helps in cleansing of mouth, by washing out all the food remnants.
 When saliva production is less, this natural cleansing action doesn't happen, leading to bad breath.
-Decreased saliva production can happen in salivary gland diseases, during sleep, in mouth breathers or due to certain medications also.
+Decreased saliva production can happen in salivary gland diseases, during sleep, in mouth breathers, or due to certain medications also.

-4) Gum Disease- In cases of advanced Gum Disease ( known as 'Pyorrhoea'), bad breath is very common.
-This is due to the plaque and tartar deposits that further harbour food remnants, leading to bad breath.
+4) Gum disease- In cases of advanced gum disease ( known as 'pyorrhoea'), bad breath is very common.
+This is due to the plaque and tartar deposits that further harbor food remnants, leading to bad breath.
 This becomes like a vicious circle.

-6) Medical Conditions- In most cases of bad breath, the cause is oral.
+6) Medical conditions- In most cases of bad breath, the cause is oral.
 But, once your dentist has ruled out all oral causes, you will be referred to your physician to look for any underlying medical condition that is causing bad breath.
-These can be Diabetes, gastric reflex, liver or kidney disease.
+These can be Diabetes, gastric reflux, liver, or kidney disease.

-2) Clean your tongue- If you notice a brown or white coating on the back surface of tongue, it indicates improper cleaning of tongue.
-Use a toothbrush or tongue scraper to clean your tongue
+2) Clean your tongue- If you notice a brown or white coating on the back surface of the tongue, it indicates improper cleaning of the tongue.
+Use a toothbrush or tongue scraper to clean your tongue.

 Don't let bad breath affect your quality of life!
 Time to act!